pelithne/AKS_Baseline_Deepdive/09-automation.md

 Go ahead and **Create Pipeline**

 You will now be asked to provide Azure Devops with the location of your code.
-The code is in github, so select **GitHub**
+The code has been imported to your Azure Devops repository, so select **Azure Repos Git**.

 ![Screenshot](images/where-is-your-code.png)